wedaa/LongTail-Log-Analysis/README.md

 89) FIXED Need to fix the bug in sshPsycho friends and associates that overwrites existing IP addresses in the lists.

+90) DONE: RELEASE 1.5 Record port and agent (from sshd -dddd) Connection from ::1 port 57427
+debug1: Client protocol version 2.0; client software version OpenSSH_6.7

+91) DONE: Can we do Kippo logs?